Department of Computer Science

 - [Sep 2016] Ben's paper on focussed task lifelogging accepted at MOBICASE 2016

-- [Sep 2016] We are presenting a tutorial, a talk and a demo at VLDB 2017 in New Delhi, India
+- [Sep 2016] We are presenting a tutorial, a talk and a demo on differential privacy at VLDB 2017 in New Delhi, India

-- [Aug 2016] DPComp.org is now public: explore privacy algorithms and their performance.
+- [Aug 2016] DPComp.org is now public: explore differentially private algorithms and their performance.

 - [Aug 2016] I will be teaching a Fall 2016 course on Design of Stable Algorithms for Privacy and Learning.